Skip to main content

 1. What are specific sources of income not subject to withholding?

 Exempt funds such as TANF, SSI, VA disability and Native Dividends without an Alaskan court order specifically authorizing the garnishment of the Native Dividend.
-If the court order is obtained, the Native Dividends can only be paid to the custodian and not used for a State debt.
+If the court order is obtained, the Native Dividends can only be paid to the custodian and are not used for a State debt.

 For Additional Information - No Link Provided